JimboMahoney/CyTOF-Panel-Creator/README.md

 Checks to ensure that:

 - All essential normalisation channels are present.
 - Illegal characters are not present in the Target names.
-(This is a limitation imposed by CyTOF software)
+(This is a limitation imposed by CyTOF software).
-- Cell ID (Ir / Rh) is present
+- Cell ID (Ir / Rh) is present.

 Provides the following functionality: